lowercase-app/django-taxtea/docs/usage/stripe-integration.rst

     tax_rate = stripe.TaxRate.create(
         display_name="Sales Tax",
-        description=zip_code, # set the description to the zip_code for easy querying percentage=percentage, # use the percentage we calcualted.
+        description=zip_code, # set the description to the zip_code for easy querying percentage=percentage, # use the percentage we calculated.
 Stripe uses percentages, not decimals. inclusive=False,
     )

-Now that we have a tax rate in Stripe for this customer we just have to apply it to their subscription.
+Now that we have a Tax Rate in Stripe for this customer we just have to apply it to their subscription.

 .. code-block:: Python